Circumstances that may seem unrelated to health can affect the health of older people.

 In people with higher levels of education, disorders tend to be detected earlier, and health outcomes tend to be better, even when a disorder is not detected early.

-Poverty is more common among older people than among the general population, despite the financial help provided by Medicare, Social Security, and Medicaid.
+Poverty is more common among older people than among the general population, despite the financial help provided by Medicare, Social Security, and Medicaid (see Health Care Coverage for Older People).
 Medicare Part D (the prescription drug program), although imperfect, has made drug costs more manageable for many older people with a low income.
 Yet, despite these programs, some older people do not have adequate health insurance and have difficulty paying for health care that is not covered, including drugs.
 When paying for drugs is difficult, otherwise treatable disorders often are untreated or are treated at a late stage.

-Older people may have difficulty coping with the many changes that occur with aging, such as retirement, loss of loved ones, and development of disorders (see see Coping With Changes Related to Aging).
+Older people may have difficulty coping with the many changes that occur with aging, such as retirement, loss of loved ones, and development of disorders (see Social Issues Affecting Older People).
 In response, older people may feel lonely, useless, powerless, or sad.
 They may lose their self-esteem.
 They may worry about becoming a burden to their family.
 They may become depressed, especially if they have a disorder that leads to temporary or permanent loss of independence or when they see their friends and loved ones die.
 These feelings may make older people less likely to see a health care practitioner, possibly delaying the diagnosis of a serious disorder.

 Age-related changes and older people's responses to them can make treating disorders in older people complicated.
 Thus, older people often benefit from interdisciplinary care—care provided by a team of health care practitioners working together (see Interdisciplinary Care).
 This team may consist of doctors, nurses, social workers, therapists, pharmacists, and psychologists.
 Usually led by the person's primary care doctor, the team evaluates the person's needs and plans, coordinates, and implements care—including social services.
 Team members actively look for possible problems and take measures to correct or prevent them.